DaniAlRab/STM32_Hello_World/README.md

 Java version: 17.0.8.1

 # Second: Verify Drivers of Stlink/V2 are Working Correctly.
-in linux verify using the command:
+in linux terminal verify using the command:

-'''lsusb'''
+'lsusb'

-Stlink have to apear between the listed devices
+Stlink have to apear between the listed devices.

 # Third: Start a New STM32 Project and Select your device (device_selection.png)